Massachusetts Child Custody Attorney

 - Enjoying More One-On-One Time - Parenting plans can have the positive effect of giving children more one-on-one time with each parent, which might not have been as accessible when parents were living together.

-If you are divorcing and have children, we invite you to contact the Miller Law Group today.
+If you are divorcing and have children, we invite you to contact Miller Law Group, P.C. today.
 Our attorneys are experienced in all aspects of family law and can help you work out a parenting plan that protects the best interests of your children.
 Call now.

 Contact Miller Law Group, P.C. today for a free case evaluation.